mezo-org/musd/docs/README.md

 #### Distributing fees with an active Protocol Loan

-When the protocol is initialised with the fee recipient and an active protocol loan the following occurs.
+When the protocol is initialized with the fee recipient and an active protocol loan the following occurs:

 ![Active Protocol Loan and Fees](images/feesAndActiveProtocolLoan.png)

 Flow of Funds

-1. A user transaction triggers an event that results in a fee or interest collection events
+1. A user transaction triggers an event that results in a fee or interest collection event.
-2. MUSD is minted and sent to the PCV contract
+2. MUSD is minted and sent to the PCV contract.
-3. A governance action triggers the movement of MUSD from the PCV contract to the PCV fee recipient address
+3. A governance action triggers the movement of MUSD from the PCV contract to the PCV fee recipient address.
-4. A portion of the accrued MUSD is sent to the fee recipient
+4. A portion of the accrued MUSD is sent to the fee recipient.
 5. A portion of the MUSD is burnt to reduce the protocol loan.

 #### Distributing fees when the Protocol Loan has been repaid

-When the protocol is initialised with a fee recipient and the protocol loan has been repaid then the following occurs.
+When the protocol is initialized with a fee recipient and the protocol loan has been repaid then the following occurs:

 ![Repaid Protocol Loan and Fees](images/feesAndRepaidProtocolLoan.png)

 Flow of Funds

-1. A user transaction triggers an event that results in a fee or interest collection events
+1. A user transaction triggers an event that results in a fee or interest collection event.
-2. MUSD is minted and sent to the PCV contract
+2. MUSD is minted and sent to the PCV contract.
-3. A governance action triggers the movement of MUSD from the PCV contract to the PCV fee recipient address
+3. A governance action triggers the movement of MUSD from the PCV contract to the PCV fee recipient address.
-4. A portion of the accrued MUSD is sent to the fee recipient
+4. A portion of the accrued MUSD is sent to the fee recipient.
 5. A portion of the MUSD is deposited into the Stability Pool.

 #### Distribution of MUSD